Truck vs. car insurance

-For example, the average annual rate for full coverage car insurance for a Toyota Camry is $1,674.
-In contrast, that same level of auto insurance coverage on a Ford F-150 costs an average of $1,442 per year.
-But if the Toyota Camry was an older model that is less expensive to repair, car insurance could be cheaper.
-Or, if the driver of the F-150 has an at-fault accident on their record, insurance for the truck could be more expensive.
-Many scenarios could drive the cost of insuring a truck or car up or down.
+The make and model of your car or truck also plays a role in the cost of car insurance.
+For example, the average cost of full coverage car insurance for a Toyota Camry is $1,674 per year, according to Bankrate’s analysis of average rate data from Quadrant Information Services, while the same level of coverage is $1,442 for a Ford F-150.
+That’s just the average, however.
+If the Toyota Camry was an older model that is less expensive to repair, car insurance could be cheaper.
+Or, if the driver of the F-150 has an at-fault accident on their record, their truck insurance could be more expensive.
+Scenarios like these could help drive the cost of insuring a truck or car up or down.

 Is it cheaper to insure a truck or a car?

 Car insurance companies use several variables to determine insurance rates.
 Some of these factors are vehicle-specific, like crash ratings associated with the make and model.
 Others, however, are based on the driver and the location.
 Driving record and age (except in Hawaii) are two of the most impactful variables that factor into rates.
 A poor driving record can result in a much higher cost for car insurance than if that same person had a clean record.
 Likewise, the youngest and oldest drivers tend to cost more to insure and typically see higher rates from insurers.

 Because of this mix of variables and how many aren’t based on the vehicle, you need more information when comparing car versus truck insurance.
 While you can find average rates for different vehicles, those estimates won’t capture the other variables that factor into auto insurance premiums.
 Not only does the make and model of the vehicles matter, but the location where they’re driven and who drives them all factor into determining the cost of auto insurance.